Juniperus chinensis 'Torulosa'

 |Uses:||Tolerates heat and drought.
 Will adapt to slightly moist sites.|

 Hollywood Juniper Trees for Sale Online

-Hollywood Juniper is an upright, medium-sized evergreen with erect branches that have an appealing rustic appearance.
-Foliage is dense and rich green.
+Hollywood Juniper is an upright, medium-sized evergreen tree with erect branches that have an appealing rustic appearance.
+The foliage is dense and rich green.
 Best used as an informal Privacy screen, Buffer Planting, or Windbreak.

 Highlight for Hollywood Juniper: